 The Coronavirus Large Business Interruption Loan Scheme

-Updated 30 September 2020: the Coronavirus Large Business Interruption Loan Scheme (CLBILS) provides funding support for businesses with annual turnover of more than £45m, if certain eligibility criteria are met.
-Access to the scheme was extended in September.
+Updated 21 December 2020: the Coronavirus Large Business Interruption Loan Scheme (CLBILS) provides funding support for businesses with annual turnover of more than £45m, if certain eligibility criteria are met.
+New applications may be made until 31 March 2021.

 |OFFICIAL GUIDANCE: Coronavirus Large Business Interruption Loan Scheme|